QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

-many economic solutions, meaning that there are only finitely many :math:`\gamma^*` that satisfy :math:`V(M(\gamma^*)) = 0` and :math:`x_0^TBp_0 > 0` and that for each such :math:`\gamma^*_i`, there is a self-sufficient part of the economy (a sub-economy) that in equilibrium can expand independently with the expansion coefficient :math:`\gamma^*_i`.
+many economic solutions, meaning that there are only finitely many :math:`\gamma^*` that satisfy :math:`V(M(\gamma^*)) = 0` and :math:`x_0^TBp_0 > 0` and that for each such :math:`\gamma^*_i`, there is a self-contained part of the economy (a sub-economy) that in equilibrium can expand independently with the expansion coefficient :math:`\gamma^*_i`.